vmstio/vmstio/docus/content/about/tos.md

 - By default, your social graph is listed publicly, but this may be disabled in your account settings.
 - You may follow other people to view their combined posts in your own personalized home timeline.
 - By default, anyone may follow posts made by your account.
-You may toggle an option to approve and reject new followers manually in your account settings settings.
+You may toggle an option to approve and reject new followers manually in your account settings.
 - You can only interact with other people's content and post your own content when you are logged in.

 ### Post visibility and delivery